s2423/dragonman164/README.md

 - 🌱 I’m currently learning Competitive Programming and ML
-- 👯 I’m looking to collaborate on Android App development (Using Google Dart Framework)
+- 👯 I’m looking to collaborate on Android App development (Using Flutter Framework)
 - 🤔 I’m looking for help with Machine Learning and Deep Learning
-- 💬 Ask me about Any doubts related to Ethical Hacking and App Development
+- 💬 Ask me about any doubts related to Ethical Hacking and App Development
-- 📫 How to reach me: Contact me on LinkedIn, My Website or YouTube Channel
+- 📫 How to reach me?: Contact me on LinkedIn, my Website or on my YouTube Channel
 - 😄 Pronouns: Hacker's DNA,dragonman164
-- ⚡ Fun fact: I like PaniPuri not masala Puri!!!!
+- ⚡ Fun fact: I like PaniPuri not MasalaPuri!!!!